angusmf1/portfolio/final_project_angusferrell.md

    - Introduction to fentanyl that includes its definition and medical usages
    - Introduce when fentanyl first appeared on the scene recreationally around 2013.
    - List its different recreational uses
+   - List broad drug trafficking data

 2. Present the fentanyl epidemic data
    - Show visualization of fentanyl releated deaths by overdose.
 This should be the first initial "wow" moment.
    - Show visualiation of fentanyl death rate.
+   - Show visualizations of rising fentanyl drug trafficking into the US
    - List all revelant facts
    - Highlight the significance and urgency of the fentanyl epidemic